sid5432/pypdx/README.md

 viewers, there are times when you might want to extract the data for your own use.
 To this end I have written a simple PDX XML file parser, pypdx (written in Python), as presented here.

-The *pypdx* program can be used as a Python module, but includes a sample program that is more or less ready to use.
+The *pypdx* program can be used as a Python module, but also as a command-line stand-alone program that is more or less ready to use.
 Be warned that it does.
 It does *not* implement all the elements defined in the PDX standard, but only the parts that happen to be of interest to *me* at the moment, so don't be surprised if it does not have the features you are looking for.
 What it does extract are the **Item**s, the **ApprovedManufacturerList**, the **BillOfMaterial**, and the **Attachments**.
 The main purpose of the program is to extract this data from the XML file, and organize them by saving them into a relational database: in this case either a [SQLite3](https://www.sqlite.org/) database or a [PostgreSQL](https://www.postgresql.org/) database.
 What you do after the data is stuffed into a relational database is up to you!

+## Installation and Usage

+To install the module and program, run

+	pip install pypdx

+This should create an executable <code>pypdx</code>.
+The usage is as follows:

+<blockquote><pre>
+USAGE: pypdx pdx-file.xml dns [dump [remove_all_first]]
+     - pdx-file.xml: this is the PDX XML file
+     - dns: can be a SQLite3 file (the program will create one if it does not exist; use the extension .sqlite3 : or it can be the DNS connection string for a PostgreSQL database : if dns is 'pg', the default database 'pdx' on localhost (port 5432) and username 'pdxuser' will be used
+     - dump: 1 or 0; to dump to a JSON file pdx-dump.json (optional)
+     - remove_all: 1 or 0; remove all records from the tables first (optional);
+     -           : WARNING: this will delete *all* existing parts, BOM, etc., records from the database
+</pre></blockquote>

+*Examples*: for a SQLite3 database:

+ 	pypdx lib/pdx-example.xml testout.sqlite3 1 1

+for a postgreSQL database:

+	pypdx lib/pdx-example.xml "dbname='pdx' host='localhost' user='pdxuser' password='billofmaterials' port=5432" 1 1

+A sample PDX XML file (<code>lib/pdx-example.xml</code>) is included in the distribution.
+This is obviously not for a real product.

+To use **pypdx** as a module, do something like this:

+<blockquote><pre>

+import pypdx

+dns = 'testout.sqlite3'
+xmlfile = 'data/pdx.xml'
+mypdx = pypdx.PDX(xmlfile, dns, debug=True)

+mypdx.removeall() # remove all old records
+mypdx.fillparts() # fill database table with new records from xmlfile

+</pre></blockquote>

+## Database and Tables

 The data is saved into the following tables:

 - **partsmaster** is the main table that stores the Items; each Item is uniquely identified by a **itemUniqueIdentifier**